List of tsunamis affecting New Zealand: 1913 Westport

 On 22 February 1913 a 1 metre high tsunami followed a local magnitude 6.8 earthquake.
 Newspapers at the time seem to indicate a very limited impact to the tidal portion of the Buller River.

 1929 Whitecliffs, Karamea

-On 17 June 1929 a 2.5-metre high tsunami was generated by the magnitude 7.8 Murchison earthquake.
+On 17 June 1929, a 2.5-metre-high tsunami was generated by the magnitude 7.8 Murchison earthquake.

 1931 Napier

 The earthquake triggered a landslip at Waikare which in turn caused a localised 15.3-metre tsunami.
-At Napier there was a tsunami of about 3 metres.
+At Napier, there was a tsunami of about 3 metres.

 1946 Aleutian Islands

 A 1 metre high tsunami was said to have reached Northland from the Aleutian Island earthquake.

 1947 Gisborne

 26 March

-On 26 March 1947 at 8:32 am NZST Gisborne had what felt like a minor earthquake.
-Within 30 minutes the coast from Muriwai to Tolaga Bay experienced a tsunami which peaked at 10 metres high at Turihaua.
-At Tatapouri Point four people at the nearby hotel escaped by getting to high ground.
-Two waves drove through the hotel ground floor at up to window sill height and a number of small buildings were washed away.
+On 26 March 1947 at 8:32 am NZST, Gisborne had what felt like a minor earthquake.
+Within 30 minutes, the coast from Muriwai to Tolaga Bay experienced a tsunami which peaked at 10 metres high at Turihaua.
+At Tatapouri Point, four people at the nearby hotel escaped by getting to high ground.
+Two waves drove through the hotel ground floor at up to windowsill height and a number of small buildings were washed away.
 Two men in a cottage at Turihaua were swept inland onto the coast road.
 The cottage was totally destroyed, except for the kitchen they were in.
-Other damage included the Pouawa River bridge which was swept 600 metres inland, a house at Te Mahanga Beach which was swept off its piles, and six hectares of pumpkins at Murphy's Beach.
+Other damage included the Pouawa River bridge, which was swept 600 metres inland, a house at Te Mahanga Beach which was swept off its piles, and six hectares of pumpkins at Murphy's Beach.
 No one was killed.
 The quake that caused the tsunami was 7-7.1 magnitude off-shore near Poverty Bay.